bio-guoda/preston/README.md

 Alternatively, you can download the jar manually and run preston by using commands like ```java -jar preston.jar version```.

 ### Docker
-If you'd like to run Preston inside a docker container use:
+If you'd like to run Preston inside a docker container so that you don't have to worry about installing/conflicting java dependencies use:

 1. download the image ```wget https://github.com/bio-guoda/preston/releases/download/0.0.7/preston.image.tar```
 2. load the image ```sudo docker load --input preston.image.tar```